Veterinary Technology

 Shape Created with Sketch.

-Evince the tenets of professional behavior and communication, ethical value and culture sensitivity.
+Evince the tenets of professional behavior and communication, ethical value and cultural competency, and exhibit understanding of the important influence of diversity, equity and inclusion in veterinary medicine.

 file-edit-alt